viorel-anghel/pgdump-kubernetes/README.md

 ## Creating the Helm chart

-If you wish, uou may use the three yml files for many situations.
-But you will neeed to make small changes for every case: the namespace, the resources name, environment values etc. To help with this, we'll create a helm chart and use it to install with different values (other options are `kustomize` os using `sed` to do inline search-and-replaces).
+If you wish, you may use those yml files for many situations.
+But you will neeed to make small changes for every case: the namespace, the resources name, the environment values etc. One of the popular solutions for this problem, in Kubernetes world, is Helm - the 'Kubernetes package manager'.
+Other options are `kustomize` os using `sed` to do inline search-and-replaces.

+So we'll create a helm chart and use it to install with different values.
 Moving into `helm` directory, the file `Chart.yaml` is basically a description of the chart.

 In the file `values.yaml` are the variables which can be changed at install and their default value.
 The namespace is not here, this and the release name will de defined at install time in the command line.